 If I were the IAD, this wouldn’t seem like a good time to be getting cocky.
 This string of failures clearly requires a radical rethink of the IAD’s strategy and tactics.
 Fortunately, the NSA agrees with me on that front and has announced a massive restructuring of the whole organization.
 Not quite so fortunately, the NSA’s restructuring involves removing the division between the IAD and the SID and reorganizing both into a single Directorate of Operations.

-The results of the SID’s work are classified, so there’s no way to know whether the billions of dollars spent on breaking into Facebook and Snapchat accounts has had much effect, though the President’s own NSA Review Group came to the conclusion that much of the NSA’s SIGINT work is “not essential to preventing attacks”.
+The results of the SID’s work are classified, so there’s no way to know whether the billions of dollars spent on breaking into Facebook and Snapchat accounts has had much effect, though President Obama's own NSA Review Group came to the conclusion that much of the NSA’s SIGINT work is “not essential to preventing attacks”.

 But one thing is indisputable — the SID’s mandate is at odds with that of the IAD.
 Clearly, if U.S. domestic networks, in particular the networks of private corporations like Facebook, Google and Twitter, get harder to breach, the SID has a tougher job getting the information it claims it needs.
 This is not a problem unique to the SID — various law-enforcement organizations in the U.S., most notably the FBI, are currently making the argument that the government should mandate the weakening of corporate encryption through backdoors in order to allow said organizations access to everybody’s information.
 The NSA, to its credit, has not made this argument, publicly staking out a pro-encryption position.
 In private however, things are very different.